 Mark Cohen PhD, and Alex Piquero, PhD, Costs and Benefits of a Targeted Intervention Program for Youthful Offenders: The YouthBuild USA Offender Project.
 2008.

-This is a cost-benefit analysis of YouthBuild USA’s targeted intervention program aimed at youthful offenders using data on 388 offenders at 34 local programs.
-The authors found (1) evidence of reduced recidivism and improved education outcomes, and (2) a positive benefit-to-cost ratio, showing that every dollar spent on every court-involved youth is estimated to produce a social return on investment between $10.80 and $42.90, with benefits to society ranging between $134,000 and $536,000 per participant at a cost to society of about $12,500 (the wages to students for work performed is excluded from this $12,500.)
+This is a cost-benefit analysis of YouthBuild USA’s targeted intervention program aimed at youthful offenders using data on 388 offenders at 34 local programs following them three years after enrollment.
+The authors found (1) evidence of reduced recidivism and improved education outcomes, and (2) a positive benefit-to-cost ratio, with every dollar spent on every youth estimated to produce a social return on investment of at least $7.80, with benefits to society ranging between $134,000 and $536,000 per participant at a cost to society of about $12,500 (training stipends to students are excluded from this $12,500 because they were connected to producing affordable housing.)
+(The methodology in this study was informally questioned by other researchers in 2013, although no different conclusions were offered.
+Thus YouthBuild USA is seeking resources to update and create a new cost benefit analysis including a stronger comparison group.)

 Minnesota Department of Employment and Economic Development, Minnesota YouthBuild Program: A Measurement of Costs and Benefits to the State of Minnesota, revised 2003.